 10. Saas Fee, Switzerland

-Saas Fee is one of the most family-friendly ski resorts in Europe.
-And when it comes to snowboarding, it’s a winner.
+Saas Fee is one of the best snowboarding resorts and one of the most family friendly.
 The resort is the home base for the British Snowboarding team for most of the year.
 The blue terrain is relatively easy and the red is fun for those looking for new challenger or even for experts.

 There’s year-round skiing and Saas Fee oozes charm all through the resort.
 Everyone in the family will be happy here.